d365collaborative/d365fo.tools/docs/Switch-D365ActiveDatabase.md

 ```

 ### -DatabaseName
-The name of the database to be switched
+The name of the database

 ```yaml
 Type: String